Codecademy/docs/content/ai/concepts/search-algorithms/terms/a-star-search/a-star-search.md

 ![a-star-4](https://raw.githubusercontent.com/Codecademy/docs/main/media/a-star-tree-4.png)

 Notice that the goal node _G_ has been found.
-However, it is still not explored, so the alogrithm continues because there may be a shorter path to G. The node _B_ has two entries in the open list: one at a cost of 16 (child of _S_) and one at a cost of 18 (child of _A_).
+However, it hasn't been explored, so the algorithm continues because there may be a shorter path to G. The node _B_ has two entries in the open list: one at a cost of 16 (child of _S_) and one at a cost of 18 (child of _A_).
 The one with the lowest cost is explored next:

 ![a-star-5](https://raw.githubusercontent.com/Codecademy/docs/main/media/a-star-tree-5.png)